 The figures are taken from a legal document called the Judicial College Guidelines (JCG) which includes guide compensation amounts for different injuries.
 Although our table contains compensation for different brain injuries, the JCG covers most potential injuries.
 It’s important to note that this is just one part of a claim.
 We’ll look at other things you could claim for in the next section.

 Personal injury claims are settled based on the severity of the injury.
 Therefore, it’s really important that your solicitor can demonstrate exactly how you or your child have suffered.
 Our solicitors ask for each case to be assessed by independent doctors.
 This allows us to fully understand the impact of the injuries.
 It also means we can try and ensure the correct level of compensation is paid when a claim is settled.
+For more information on how we process midwife negligence claims, please call today.

 Special Damages In Midwife Negligence Compensation Claims